Swalih-works/Zomato_Analytics/README.md

 - Distribution of restaurants based on price and ratings.
 - Restaurant openings trend by year and quarter.
 - City-wise and country-wise restaurant distribution.

----

-## Repository Structure
-- **/data**: Contains sample or anonymized data files.
-- **/sql**: SQL scripts used for data extraction and transformation.
-- **/dashboards**: Screenshots and reports from Tableau and Power BI dashboards.
-- **/docs**: Project documentation, including methodology and insights.